Nathan Healy

 Frequently Asked Questions

-Yes, solar makes excellent financial sense in Paterson, NJ.
-With New Jersey electricity rates at 19.4¢/kWh and rising 18% over three years, homeowners can save approximately $90,000 over 25 years with solar panels.
+Yes, solar makes strong financial sense in Paterson.
+With New Jersey electricity rates at 19.4¢ per kWh and climbing, homeowners can save approximately $90,000 over 25 years by switching to solar.
+The state offers valuable incentives including property tax exemptions, sales tax exemptions, and 15-year fixed payments through the SuSI program.

-Yes, Paterson, NJ has net metering through all major utility providers.
-PSE&G, Jersey Central Power & Light, Atlantic City Electric, and Orange & Rockland all offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.
+Yes, Paterson has net metering through all major utilities serving the area.
+Whether you’re connected to PSE&G, Jersey Central Power & Light, Atlantic City Electric, or Orange & Rockland (Rockland Electric), you’ll receive 1:1 credit for excess solar energy sent to the grid.

-Yes, solar panels typically increase home value in Paterson, NJ.
-Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s national housing market analysis.
+Yes, solar panels typically increase home value in Paterson.
+Research from Zillow shows homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.